raspberrypilearning/morse-code-virtual-radio/README.md

 ## Requirements

-As well as your Raspberry Pi and all its standard peripherals, you'll need:
+As well as a Raspberry Pi with an SD card loaded with Raspbian, you'll also need:

 ### Hardware

+- Raspberry Pi
+- Micro USB power adaptor
+- An SD Card with Raspbian already set up through NOOBS
+- USB keyboard
+- USB mouse
+- HDMI cable
+- Ethernet cable
+- LAN with Internet connection
+- A monitor or TV
+- **Male** to **Female** jumper wires, at least 2 (try [Pimoroni](http://shop.pimoroni.com/products/jumper-jerky))

 ### Software

+- python-pygame

 ### Time required

+- 2 to 3 hours

 ## Worksheet & included files